stallioninet/wppayportal/README.md

 WP Pay Portal For Stripe is Copyright (c) Stimulus Software.

 The plugin was developed on contract by [Stallioni Net Solutions](https://stallioni.com/).
-Feel free to contact us / them should you wish to add functionality to the plugin.
+Feel free to contact them should you wish to add functionality to the plugin.

+All contributions to the plugin will be considered and are welcome.

-Wp Pay Portal for Stripe is licensed under the terms of GPL v3.
+Wp Pay Portal for Stripe is open source software and is licensed under the terms of GPL v3.